SDK Mobile Integration Guide

 Final Transaction Outcome

-Once the SDK has received and processed the online response, it will communicate the fi nal transaction outcome, which at this point should be one of Approved
+Once the SDK has received and processed the online response, it will communicate the fi nal transaction outcome, which at this point should be one of Approved, Declined or NotAuthenticated.
+A result of NotAuthenticated typically means that the JWT supplied has expired, and that the transaction should be restarted with a fresh JWT.
+The SDK will then terminate.

 Try Another Card

-result, and the mobile app should instruct the user to attempt the transaction with a different card.
+In some cases the SDK will determine that the transaction cannot be completed with the current card/device, in this case it will return a TryAnotherCard result, and the mobile app should instruct the user to attempt the transaction with a different card.
 From the perspective of the SDK, this will be a new transaction.

 Try Again Flow

 In some unusual cases, the SDK will require the user to present the same card/device again, in order to complete the transaction.
 In these cases, the SDK will retain control, but will require the mobile application to communicate instructions to the user via ui messages during the transaction.
-These instructions will either be to tap the same card/device again ( TryAgain
+These instructions will either be to tap the same card/device again ( TryAgain ), or to first consult their device for instructions, then tap the device again ( SeePhoneForInstructions_ThenTapAgain ).
+It is only when the transaction has been finally concluded that the SDK will communicate a final transaction result as per normal, then terminate.

 That concludes the guide to integrate the Halo.SDK into your application.
 For any questions, please do not hesitate to reach out to the Halo Dot Team.